TurboSource-Marialis/machtiani/README.md

 - [ ] Optional support for 'libre' hosted version.
 - [ ] Support open-source LLMs and other models (self-config).
 - [ ] Add as a submodule `aicommit` to help generate better commit messages, and even rewrite commits to Machtiani standards.
-- [ ] Cost management to how much it will cost to index.
+- [ ] Cost management to assess indexing costs.
 - [ ] Improve handling of file path changes in version control systems.
 - [ ] Auto-save results in `.machtiani/chat/` with context-aware naming.
 - [ ] Enhance the user interface and experience.